LivelyKernel/lively.next/README.md

 node		Starts a new nodejs process that resolves modules usin the specified
     		package directories.
-To path arguments to nodejs use "--" followed by any normal nodejs argument(s).
+To path arguments to nodejs use "--" followed by any normal nodejs argument(s). env		Print the environment variables of the current configuration.
+Optional argument: --json

 Environment:
 Use the environment variables